Joe Costello (politician)

-Joseph Costello (born 13 July 1945) is an Irish Labour Party politician who has been a member of Dublin City Council since 2019.
+Joseph Costello (born 13 July 1945) is an Irish former Labour Party politician who was a member of Dublin City Council from 2019 to 2023.
 He served as a Minister of State from 2011 to 2014.
-He was a Teachta Dála (TD) for the Dublin Central constituency from 1992 to 1997 and 2002 to 2016.
+He was a Teachta Dála (TD) for the Dublin Central constituency from 1992 to 1997 and 2000 to 2016.

+He also served as a member of the Dublin City Council from 1999 to 2002.
 He was a Senator for the Administrative Panel from 1989 to 1992 and from 1997 to 2002.
-During his time as councilor, he was Deputy Lord Mayor of Dublin to then Lord Mayor Alison Gilliland from 2021 to 2022.
+In July 2023, he announced his retirement from politics.

 Early life

 Costello was born in Geevagh, County Sligo and was educated at Summerhill College, Sligo, St Patrick's College, Maynooth and University College Dublin.
 He worked as a secondary school teacher before becoming a full-time public representative.

-Career

-He was a member of Dublin City Council from 1999 until the end of the dual mandate led to him passing the seat to his wife Emer Costello.
-He was re-elected to the Council in 2019.
+Political career

+In 1985, along with Tony Gregory and Christy Burke, Costello was arrested for protesting alongside market traders against casual trading legislation that had been introduced; he spent a week in prison.

-He joined the Labour Party in 1985, and in 1989 he was elected to the 19th Seanad Éireann as a Senator for the Administrative Panel.
+He joined the Labour Party in 1985, and first stood for the party in the 1987 general election; contesting the Dublin Central constituency, he received 3.2% of the vote (1,305 votes) and was the final candidate eliminated in the constituency.
+In 1989 he was elected to the 19th Seanad as a Senator for the Administrative Panel.
 He remained there until the 1992 general election when he was elected to Dáil Éireann.
 Costello lost his seat at the 1997 general election but was subsequently elected to the Seanad again.
 Costello was re-elected to the Dáil at the 2002 and 2007 general elections.

+He was a member of Dublin City Council from 1999 until the end of the dual mandate led to him passing the seat to his wife Emer Costello.
+He was re-elected to the council in 2019.

-He was director of elections for Michael D. Higgins during the 2011 presidential election.
+He was director of elections for the Labour party candidate Michael D. Higgins in his presidential campaign of 2011.
+Higgins would win 56% of the vote in the final count and be elected president.

 On 20 December 2011, he was appointed by the Fine Gael–Labour government as Minister of State at the Department of Foreign Affairs and Trade with responsibility for Trade and Development, a position he served in until 15 July 2014.
 He was dropped as a Minister of State in a reshuffle in July 2014.
 He was then appointed to the Dáil Public Accounts Committee.

-He lost his seat at the 2016 general election.
-Costello made national headlines in 2017 when he said a snap election could breach the Irish Constitution, as constituencies needed to be revised to take account of changes in population in the 2016 Census.